Jackson, Mississippi: In popular culture

 In 2011, the United States Navy named the USS Jackson (LCS-6) in honor of the city.

 In 2002, the Subway Lounge (of the Summers Hotel on the Gold Coast) was featured as the subject of the film documentary entitled Last of the Mississippi Jukes.

 The popular film The Help (2011), based on the bestselling novel by the same name by Kathryn Stockett, was filmed in Jackson.
 The city has a two-part, self-guided tour of areas featured in the film and the book.

 In the song "Uptown Funk" by Mark Ronson and featuring Bruno Mars Jackson is mentioned in the lines "Julio!
 Get the Stretch!
-Ride to Harlem; Hollywood, Jackson, Mississippi."
+Ride to Harlem, Hollywood, Jackson, Mississippi."

 Get on Up, a movie released in August 2014, had some scenes filmed in Jackson, and nearby Natchez.
 The movie is based on the life of James Brown.

 The movie Speech & Debate, an adaptation of the stage play of the same name of Broadway theatre, was filmed entirely in Jackson.

+The Charlie Daniels song "Uneasy Rider" is set in Jackson.